Philanthropy's Job: Empowering Workers in an Age of Automation

 - Carrie Morgridge, Vice President, The Morgridge Family Foundation (Introduction)

 7:30-8:30 a.m.
 Breakfast

 How is the shifting economic landscape reshaping work and the way people think about the skills and training they need to get ahead?

-- Kim Parker, director of social trends research, Pew Research Center
+- Kim Parker, Managing Director of Social Trends Research, Pew Research Center

 9:15-10:30 a.m.
 Reimagining K-12 Education for the Future of Work

 Without essential training, many young people face a lifetime of unemployment or low wage jobs.
 How are educators preparing K-12 students with essential life/work skills and experiences, and the mindset to explore alternative careers?
-Join this panel of innovators who are helping K-12 students develop skills that have value – and a direct connection – to the workplace.
+Attendees heard from this panel of innovators who are helping K-12 students develop skills that have value – and a direct connection – to the workplace.

 10:45 a.m.-12:00 p.m.
 Connecting Education to Career Success

 Today’s economy requires education and training beyond high school.
 Nonprofits, businesses, community colleges, and universities are among the institutions providing post-secondary credentials and training.
 Yet many of their graduates or trainees remain disconnected from work.
 What’s working to help unemployed/underemployed job seekers obtain the education, credentials, and connections they need to secure good jobs?

 - Jeff Barratt, Executive Director and CEO, Emily Griffith Technical College, Denver, CO